 A food desert is a geographic area that has no, or extremely limited, access to fresh fruit, vegetables, or other healthy food options.
 These areas are often characterized by limited dining, with fast food outlets, and small bodega-type retail stores dominating the landscape, in lieu the more diverse and healthy food selection that might be found at a supermarket, local grocer, or farmer’s market.

 Medically, because of the poor diet options, food deserts are also characterized by populations with higher rates of cardiovascular disease, hypertension, diabetes, and other afflictions that can be controlled or mediated through good eating habits.
 Oftentimes these areas also support a higher percentage of homeless persons.

-We raise funds in support of the Foundation’s goal through pop-up dining events in cities and larger towns across Virginia and several surrounding states to finance such projects as: providing fresh fruits and vegetables to homeless shelters through Richmond Friends of the Homeless; working with local Farmer’s Markets to subsidize the introduction of outlets for fresh vegetables in these communities; teaching cooking skills for healthy eating that are quick, tasty and easy to learn; providing “garden in a box” kits to inner city schools to engage the students in promoting sustainable eating; and the list goes on.
+We raise funds in support of the Foundation’s goal through pop-up dining events in cities and larger towns across Virginia and several surrounding states to finance our projects.
+In the past, our projects have included providing fresh fruits and vegetables to homeless shelters through Richmond Friends of the Homeless; conducting outreach to local Farmer’s Markets, seeing how we might subsidize the introduction of outlets for fresh vegetables in communities that lack adequate resources; Participating in cooking skills educational programs and events; and the list goes on.

 Wheels in Motion

 Providing Fresh Fruit and Vegetables to Richmond Friends of the Homeless